-Which perspective receives more support from the evidence on the Greek anti-austerity movement: the idea of new members as more motivated and better placed than veteran protesters to overcome the hurdles towards participation or the perspective of "experiential" learners and "apprentice" protesters who are not that different from the general public?
-In other words, are first-time protesters against austerity measures in Greece more or less typical of the "usual suspects" that ordinarily take part in left-wing, antigovernmental movements?
-To answer these questions, we followed Verhulst and Walgrave's (2009) approach of comparing new and veteran protest participants but also extended it by contrasting both groups to non-protesters.
+Which perspective receives more support by the evidence on the Greek anti-austerity movement that of new members as more motivated and better placed than veteran protesters to overcome the hurdles towards participation or of 'experiential' learners and 'apprentice' protesters not that different from the general public?
+In other words, are first time protesters against austerity measures in Greece more or less typical of the 'usual suspects' that ordinarily take part in left-wing, anti-governmental movements?
+To answer these questions, we followed Verhulst and Walgrave's (2009) approach of comparing new and old protest participants but also extended it by contrasting both groups to non-protesters.

-The results of our analyses suggest that strike activity fits the "usual suspects" pattern fairly well.
+The results of our analyses suggest that strike activity fits the 'usual suspects' pattern fairly well.
 New demonstrators, on the other hand, are not clearly defined, with only the perception of costs and benefits found to be a statistically significant predictor.
-On the whole, novice demonstrators are fairly close to nondemonstrators as far as ideology, organizational ties, relative deprivation, and biographical availability are concerned.
-For demonstrators, the picture is thus quite clear: new participants are more like "apprentice" protesters and look less like the "usual suspects."
+On the whole, novice demonstrators are fairly close to non-demonstrators as far as ideology, organizational ties, relative deprivation and biographical availability are concerned.
+For demonstrators, the picture is thus quite clear: new participants are more like 'apprentice' protesters rather than like the 'usual suspects'.
 The overall picture thus suggests that new types of people are drawn to anti-austerity protests mainly through participation in demonstrations instead of strikes.
 This finding also underlines the value of comparing the drivers of participation in these two different forms of protest.

-The exception to this pattern concerns the sociodemographic background of new strikers.
-They are younger and have higher levels of formal education, in line with our predictions, but, against expectations, they are not predominantly male.
+The exception to this pattern concerns the socio-demographic background of new are younger who have higher levels of formal education, in line with our predictions but, against expectations, they are not predominantly male.
 One interpretation for the high share of women among new strikers is grievance related.
-For instance, the change in the retirement age for women has been drastic.
-This may not affect women's immediate perception of economic fortunes over the next 12 months but could be seen as an economic grievance in the form of a long-term reduction in living standards, which is not picked up by the economic measurements in our survey.
+For instance, the change in the retirement age for women has been drastic; this may not affect women's immediate perception of economic fortunes over the next twelve months but could be seen as an economic grievance in the form of a long-term reduction in living standards that is not picked up by the economic measurements in our survey.
 While further analysis is necessary to confirm these interpretations, these findings underline the need to focus any further research on the social and political impact of the extreme levels of deprivation experienced by the Greek population.

 On the basis of the data we could collect, it is difficult to create a reliable measurement of the actual economic impact of the austerity policy on individual respondents.
-Relative deprivation theory thus receives very little support in our study of anti-austerity protest.
+Relative deprivation theory, thus, receives very little support in our study of anti-austerity protest.
 This may have partly to do with the specific context of the Greek austerity crisis.
-Economic deprivation is extremely widespread, and the perception that the burden of the austerity measures is not distributed fairly is almost universal (89 percent of respondents agreed with that statement).
-This is very different from the postmaterialist movements that Verhulst and Walgrave (2009) analyze, which may explain the contrast in our findings.
-Another possible interpretation would be that relative deprivation works indirectly, producing emotional reactions, such as anger, which are key predictors of protest participation, but this cannot be tested with our data.
+Economic deprivation is extremely widespread and the perception that the burden of the austerity measures is not distributed fairly is almost universal: 89% of respondents agreed with that statement.
+This is very different from the postmaterialst movements that Verhulst and Walgrave (2009) analyse, which may explain the contrast in our findings.
+Another possible interpretation would be that relative deprivation works indirectly, producing emotional reactions, such as anger, which are key predictors of protest participation but this cannot be tested with our data.
 Taken together, these observations hint that we may need to rethink how we test and assess the impact of relative deprivation theory on protest mobilization.